 Why did you start the business?

-When I wrote my book in 2017 (‘Let food be your medicine today: Live healthy and strong on plant based whole foods’), I discovered that black people were basically leading in all of the chronic diseases.
-Whether it’s diabetes or heart disease, it all came down to what we were eating and the research that I did showed that we could avoid a lot of these illnesses if we just changed our diet to a much more plant based diet and cut back on the amount of meat, eggs and dairy and milk.
+When I wrote my book in 2017 (‘Let food be your medicine today: Live healthy and strong on plant-based whole foods’), I discovered that black people were leading in all chronic diseases.
+Whether it’s diabetes or heart disease, it all comes down to what we are eating, and the research that I did showed that we could avoid a lot of these illnesses if we just changed our diet to a much more plant-based diet and cut back on the amount of meat, eggs and dairy and milk.